circle2jt/ymlr/README.md

       - echo: Do this when it's free for 1s

   # touch if debounce is existed
-  - fn-debounce:
+  - fn-debounce:                          # Touch the existed throttle with last agruments
       name: Delay to do something
   # OR
-  - fn-debounce: Delay to do something
+  - fn-debounce: Delay to do something    # Touch the existed throttle with last agruments
 ```